Ranking every striker Chelsea have signed under Roman Abramovich

 The £10.5million signing bagged 12 goals in 47 games for the Blues while being used as a backup option, including crucial strikes against Manchester City, Stoke and Hull, to help Jose Mourinho’s side win the title in 2014-15.

-Chelsea went to a lot of trouble to sign Sturridge from Manchester City, who was still just 19.
-The eventual fee had to be decided at a tribune, who set the striker’s value at £8.3million.
+Chelsea went to a lot of trouble to sign Sturridge from Manchester City, when the left-footed front-man was still just 19.
+The eventual fee had to be decided at a tribunal, which set the striker’s value at £8.3million.

-A league title, two FA Cups and a Champions League (albeit he was an unused substitute in the final) represent the only silverware of his career, and a record of a goal every 188.9 minutes is a decent return for a backup forward.
+A league title, two FA Cups and a Champions League (albeit as an unused substitute in the final) represent the only silverware of his career, and a record of a goal every 188.9 minutes is a decent return for a backup forward.

 A young Belgian striker signed for a big fee who has shown good goalscoring instincts despite concerns about his all-round game.
 Sound familiar?

-Unlike Chelsea-era Lukaku, Batshuayi has actually scored for the club, at a healthy rate of one goal every 93.3 minutes in fact, and he even bagged the winner which clinched the 2016-17 Premier League title.
+Unlike first-spell-at-Chelsea Lukaku, Batshuayi has actually scored for the club, at a healthy rate of one goal every 97.1 minutes in fact, and he even bagged the winner which clinched the 2016-17 Premier League title.

-Remarkably still on Chelsea’s books despite four loan spells away since his title-winning goal at the Hawthorns and it’s hard to see him ever becoming a first-team regular at Stamford Bridge.
+Remarkably still on Chelsea’s books despite five loan spells away since his title-winning goal at the Hawthorns and it’s hard to see him ever becoming a first-team regular at Stamford Bridge.